Jmlor2h/FridayTypeScriptMySQL/README.md

-# Awesome Project Build with TypeORM
+# Friday Challenge, Typescript/MySQL with TypeORM

 Steps to run this project: